pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## get along with
 * I get along with my manager.
+We work well together.
 * I don't get along very well with my brother.
+* Do you get along with your sister?

 ## It's plain as a day!
 * The TPS Report is missing the cover page!
 It's plain as day!